 The Dominance and Monopolies Review: India

 The conduct of dominant enterprises is regulated by Section 4 of the Indian Competition Act 2002, as amended (the Act).
 Section 4 prohibits the abuse of a dominant position by an enterprise or group.
 Notably, an abuse of a dominant position is prohibited, not dominance itself or the creation of dominance.
-The Act regulates the conduct of both private and public sector (state-owned) enterprises as well as departments of the government that engage in non-sovereign functions, across all sectors of the Indian economy.
+The Act regulates the conduct of both private and public sector (state-owned) enterprises as well as departments of the government that engage in non-sovereign functions.

 Year in review